 - Create a cosy feeling in the evenings once the temperature drops off

 3) Use glass panels for balustrades

 Balustrades can be very enclosing and depending on their positioning and height, can even block out a lot of sunlight.
-A lot of people are now instead removing the wooden spindles within their balustrades and instead replacing them with glass panels.
+A lot of people are now instead of removing the wooden spindles within their balustrades are now replacing them with glass panels.